All Episodes

 And these executives are running businesses whose annual revenues exceed most countries in the world.

-Uh I I don't think that Congress has a clue what they go through every day to keep those companies running.
+I don't think that Congress has a clue what they go through every day to keep those companies running.

 Yes, they do, because members of Congress are the ones who put the obstacles in front of these guys with these stupid cafe standards, emissions requirements, different formulations for gasoline companies to have to manufacture for different engines.

-I like you though, sir.
+I like you, though, sir.

-I I hate to see them begging.
+I hate to see them begging.

 I hate to see them apologizing to the Politburo.

-I I hate the cowardice.
+I hate the cowardice.

 I despise all this.

-They need every minute possible to do what they need to do.
+These guys' time is so valuable, they need every minute possible to do what they need to do.

 And their time should be protected at all costs.

-Now, that is a that's an excellent point.
+Now, that's an excellent point.

 But here's the problem.

-Here's the problem that we face in this country, and it's it's really I'm still undecided as to how firmly implanted and ingrained in our culture, the uh the concept is now.
+And it's really, I'm still undecided as to how firmly implanted and ingrained in our culture, the concept is now.

-These guys, I don't know if you know it, but but GM, they have an entire corporate flight department.
+These guys, I don't know if you know it, but GM, they have an entire corporate flight department.

-Folks, do you understand that General Motors Has businesses around the world.
+Folks, do you understand that General Motors has businesses around the world?

 They have more than one corporate jet.